-Visit Edinburgh on a Budget: Cheap Flights and Cheap Accommodation
+Visit Edinburgh on a Shoestring Budget

 If you are looking for a cheap backpacking destination that won’t give you a sunstroke, Edinburgh is the place to go.
 What does it have on offer?
 Diverse weather (often spring, summer and autumn in one day, which other place can boast such versatility?), breathtaking views, stunning architecture, stories that will give you the chills, and a lot of Harry Potter motifs.
 For students like myself, however, there is usually one big fat obstacle to travelling, and this is money.
 How to travel and not go bankrupt?
 Here you can find a couple of tips for budget travelling in Edinburgh.